webtoknow/fx-trading-app/Week_09/Theory/README.md

         .httpBasic();
 }
 ```

-> The above basically says that all requests require user to be authenticated, it allows form based login and also allow basic Http authentication.
-The *and()* method is a helper method that basically close the section above.
-E.g. *fromLogin* ends with the second *and()*.
-Is like the closing tag of a XML tag.
+The above basically says that all requests require the user to be authenticated, allows form-based login, and also allows basic HTTP authentication.
+The `and()` method is a helper method that essentially closes the section above.
+For example, `.formLogin` ends with the second `and()`.
+It's like the closing tag of an XML tag.

->*Step C* Configure more detailed Http Security
->What if you want a different login page?
+* **Step C:** Configure more detailed HTTP Security.
+What if you want a different login page?
 It can be configured like this:

 ```java
 protected void configure(HttpSecurity http) throws Exception {
     http